sgrishchenko/reselect-utils/docs/guides/chain-and-empty-selectors.md

 Both of `map` and `chain` methods are cached.
 It means, that passed to them callback will not be called while result from a previous selector in a chain is the same.

+## Unit Tests

-Also, you can test logic in your `Chain Selectors`.
+You can test logic in your `Chain Selectors`.
 Created `Chain Selector` exposes special static field `chainHierarchy`.
 You can use this field in your unit tests next way:

 ```typescript
 const documentPersonSelector = chain(documentSelector)